devynqualls/FormValidationPractice/README.md

 # FormValidationPractice
-Practice using form validation using Javascript and HTML
+Practice using form validation using JavaScript and HTML to manipulate styling CSS Added red background and border for text box when invalid information/ missing information is entered